Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is one of the MAIN concerns of the 'design and transition' value chain activity?
+### Which is one of the MAIN concerns of the Design and Transition value chain activity?

 - [x] Meeting stakeholder expectations.
 - [ ] Understanding the organization's vision.